Southern Lake Huron Pilot Project

 Regulatory updates

-We have filed our application for approval of costs and the accounting treatment of costs, associated with two Integrated Resource Planning pilot projects.
+We have filed our application for approval of costs and the accounting treatment of costs, associated with the Integrated Resource Planning pilot project.

 What is IRP?